Basic usage

 Web UI.

-For now, just click the link to open the generated flamegraph.
+For now, just click the link that says "flamegraph" to open the generated flamegraph.

 Resulting flamegraph.
 Click to open in a dedicated tab.